 - Balance Speed and Cost — Don’t Hobble Innovation

-Align Finance, Engineering, and Product teams collaboration
+1. Teams need to collaborate - Align Finance, Engineering, and Product teams workflow

 If there’s one of these FinOps principles that can make or break your entire cost strategy, it’s this one.
 I’ve seen plenty of large orgs with beautiful dashboards and cost anomaly alerts still get blindsided by six-figure cloud surprises.